Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

 By Corollary \ref{coro_bh}, the proportion between the Buseman volume form and the volume form of the Blaschke metric on every convex $\mathbb{RP}^2$-surface $S$ is bounded from above and below by universal positive constants.
 A \emph{finite volume end} of $S$ is by definition an end which has a neighborhood with finite volume under either of these volume forms.

-The following geometric characterization of finite volume ends is a straightforward consequence of works of Marquis \cite{marquis}. \begin{theorem}[\cite{marquis}] Let $\Omega\subset\mathbb{RP}^2$ be a properly convex domain and $\Gamma$ be a subgroup of $\SL(3,\mathbb{R})$ acting properly discontinuously on $\Omega$.
+The works of L. Marquis \cite{marquis} give a characterization of finite volume ends: \begin{theorem}[\cite{marquis}] Let $\Omega\subset\mathbb{RP}^2$ be a properly convex domain and $\Gamma$ be a torsion-free subgroup of $\SL(3,\mathbb{R})$ acting properly discontinuously on $\Omega$.
 Then an end $p$ of the convex $\mathbb{RP}^2$-surface $S=\Omega/\Gamma$ is a finite volume end if and only if there is a parabolic projective transformation $a\in\Gamma$ with fixed point $x\in\pa\Omega$ and a closed ellipse $E\subset\mathbb{RP}^2$ preserved by $a$, such that $E\setminus\{x\}$ is contained in $\Omega$ and its quotient by $a$ is embedded in $S$ as a neighborhood of $p$. \end{theorem} In other words, an end is a finite volume one if and only if it is projectively equivalent to a cusp of a hyperbolic surface.
-In particular, such an end is topologically trivial, \ie an isolated planar end. \begin{proof}[Outline of proof] The ``if'' part is simple: The interior $E^\circ$ of $E$ equipped with its Hilbert metric $g^\mathsf{H}_{E^\circ}$ is isometric to the hyperbolic plane, with $a$ corresponding to a parabolic isometry.
+In particular, such an end is topologically trivial, \ie an isolated planar end. \begin{proof}[Proof] The ``if'' part: The interior $E^\circ$ of $E$ equipped with its Hilbert metric $g^\mathsf{H}_{E^\circ}$ is isometric to the hyperbolic plane, with $a$ corresponding to a parabolic isometry.
 So any $a$-invariant ellipse strictly contained in $E$ gives a neighborhood of $p$ with finite volume under $g^\mathsf{H}_{E^\circ}$, which has finite volume under the Hilbert metric of $S$ as well because $g^\mathsf{H}_{E^\circ}$ dominates $g^\mathsf{H}_\Omega$ by virtue of the fact that $E^\circ\subset \Omega$.

 To prove the ``only if'' part, we first show that $p$ is an isolated planar end.
 Suppose by contradiction that it is not the case, so that every neighborhood of $p$ is a surface of infinite type.
 Let $U$ be a neighborhood with finite volume.
 We can pick a non-elementary simple loop $\gamma$ on $S$ (where a simple loop $\gamma$ is said to be \emph{elementary} if $S\setminus\gamma$ has a connected component homeomorphic to a punctured disk) such that a connected component $V$ of $S\setminus \gamma$ is a neighborhood of $p$ contained in $U$.
 By \cite[Proposition 5.12]{marquis}, the holonomy along $\gamma$ is a hyperbolic projective transformation with principal segment contained in $\Omega$.
 Thus, by \cite[Proposition 5.9]{marquis}, we can deform $\gamma$ by free homotopy to a geodesic loop $\gamma'$, so that $V$ gets deformed into a neighborhood $V'$ of $p$ bounded by $\gamma'$, which still has finite volume.
 Since $V'$ is itself a convex $\mathbb{RP}^2$-surface of infinite type, the proof of \cite[Th\'eor\`eme 5.18]{marquis} shows that $V'$ contains either infinitely many disjoint embedded ideal geodesic triangles or infinitely many disjoint pairs of pants with non-elementary geodesic boundary loops.
 But it is shown in \cite[Propositions 1.13 and 5.17]{marquis} that each such triangle or pair of pants has Buseman volume bounded from below by a universal constant.
 Therefore, $V'$ has infinite volume, a contradiction.